 When an employee receives a message asking them to review something and the document is attached or there is a link, they feel better about the exchange and are likely to take immediate action.
 But, if they have to find the document themselves, they are likely to push off that task until later.

-If you want to increase employee engagement, many of your communications need to allow for real time feedback from your team.
+If you want to increase employee engagement, many of your communications need to allow for real-time feedback from your team.
 This doesn’t mean you should crowdsource policy directives.
-But, you should active solicit input from your employees on specific project problems.
+But, you should actively solicit input from your employees on specific project problems.
 When employees see that you value their expertise and want their feedback they are more likely to work harder and accept decisions that they disagree with.

 7. Focus on Resources and Tools